nirs/pyev/pyev/doc_src/source/Scheduler.rst

               event loop modification you are allowed to do).
             * If the reshedule callback raises an error, or returns anything but a :py:class:`float`, pyev will stop this watcher.

+    .. py:attribute:: at

+        *Read only*

+        When the watcher is active, this is the absolute time that this watcher is supposed to trigger next.